ALEXUSCR-27/ALEXUSCR-27/README.md

 # 💫 About Me:
-I'm Alexander from Costa Rica, and I'm a junior developer with experience in full-stack development.
-I've worked on a variety of applications and websites, showcasing my versatility in both front-end and back-end development.<br>Furthermore, I had also worked in applications development for both PC and Android platforms.
+I'm Alexander from Costa Rica, a junior developer with experience in full-stack development.
+I've successfully contributed to a variety of applications and websites, showcasing my versatility in both front-end and back-end development.
+Additionally, I have experience in application development for both PC and Android platforms.
 My commitment to writing clean and efficient code is unwavering.

 ## 🌐 Socials: